Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 What is Rakesh’s line of work?

 Rakesh works as a tele-caller at a healthcare call center that manages appointment bookings for Manipal Hospitals.
-With three years of experience in customer service, Rakesh is familiar with handling patient inquiries, managing appointments, and providing information about doctors and hospital services.
+He is handling patient inquiries, managing appointments, and providing information about doctors and hospital services.

 What does he do using MAPPS?